wmotte/embedding_koine_greek/README.md

 # Embedding Koine Greek

 This repository contains the R scripts used to generate and analyze word embeddings for Koine Greek lemmas.
-The project follows a four-step pipeline, starting with corpus selection and ending with the hierarchical clustering of the generated embeddings.
+The project follows a six-step pipeline, starting with corpus selection and ending with the integration of lemma source data with hierarchical clustering results.

-The methodology is detailed across four R scripts, which are designed to be run in sequential order.
+The methodology is detailed across six R scripts, which are designed to be run in sequential order.

 ## Project Pipeline